KleberVales/software-architecture-patterns/README.md

 - Layered architecture groups code by technical responsibility (e.g., placing all Controllers in one package and all Services in another) rather than by functional feature.
 As a system grows, a single UserService accumulates hundreds of unrelated methods, lowering domain cohesion.

+**Testability:**

+- Testing the Presentation layer in isolation is relatively straightforward.

+- However, unit-testing the Business layer can be difficult because it directly instantiates or imports persistence classes, often forcing you to use integration tests or complex database mocks.

 ## 2. Hexagonal Architecture